Nykaa

-Nykaa is an Indian e-commerce company, founded by Falguni Nayar in 2012 and headquartered in Mumbai.
-It sells beauty, wellness and fashion products across websites, mobile apps and 100+ offline stores.
+FSN E-Commerce Ventures Ltd, doing business as Nykaa, is an Indian retail company, headquartered in Mumbai.
+It sells beauty, wellness and fashion products through its website, mobile app and over 100 physical stores.
 In 2020, it became the first Indian unicorn startup headed by a woman.

-Nykaa sells products which are manufactured in India as well as internationally.
-In 2015, the company expanded from online-only to an omnichannel model and began selling products apart from beauty.
-As of 2020, it retails over 2,000 brands and 200,000 products across its platforms.
+Nykaa was listed on the National Stock Exchange and Bombay Stock Exchange in November 2021 following its initial public offering.

 History

 In April 2012, Falguni Nayar, a former managing director at Kotak Mahindra Capital Company, founded Nykaa as an ecommerce portal curating a range of beauty and wellness products.
 The brand name Nykaa is derived from the Sanskrit word nayaka, meaning actress or "one in the spotlight".
 The website was first launched around Diwali 2012, and was available commercially in 2013.

 In 2015, the company expanded from online-only to an omnichannel model and began selling fashion products.

 In 2018, Nykaa launched Nykaa PRO.
-It is a premium membership program that provides users special access to professional beauty products and offers on the Nykaa app.
+It is a membership program that provides users special access to professional beauty products and offers on the Nykaa app.
 In 2018, the company also launched an online beauty forum called Nykaa Network.

 In March 2020, Nykaa raised ₹100 crore from Steadview Capital at a valuation of US$1.2 billion, making it a unicorn startup.
 This was followed by another tranche of ₹67 crore funding by Steadview in May 2020.

 In October 2020, the company launched Nykaa Man, India's first multi-brand ecommerce store for men's grooming.
 The company expanded into fashion by launching Nykaa Design Studio, which was renamed to Nykaa Fashion.

 In November 2020, global asset management firm Fidelity invested in the company through a secondary sale of shares from an existing equity investor.

 In December 2020, Nykaa Fashion launched its first store in Delhi, making the fashion business omnichannel.